 How to present and where to send the amendments?Proposed amendments to draft decisions must be submitted in English, French or Spanish by email to firstname.lastname@example.org.

-For the sake of ensuring a clear and speedy process, members are requested to propose amendments marked in track changes in a Word document, indicating the agenda item to which they refer and the country or group on behalf of which the amendment is being submitted.
+To ensure clarity and rapid processing process, members are requested to propose amendments marked in track changes in a Word document, indicating the agenda item to which they refer and the country or group on behalf of which the amendment is being submitted.

-When to submit amendments?Early submission of amendments allows the Office to translate and circulate them to the groups, allowing time to discuss them prior to their consideration by the Governing Body within the groups and, if deemed relevant, among the groups.
+When to submit amendments?Early submission of amendments allows the Office to translate and circulate them to the groups and ensures that the groups have sufficient time to discuss the amendments internally, and where applicable, with other groups, prior to their consideration by the Governing Body.

 How and when are the amendments distributed?Once translated, the Office of the Clerk of the Governing Body (RELOFF) communicates the proposed amendments in the three language versions by email to the Officers of the Governing Body, the Regional Coordinators and the Secretariats of the Employers’ and Workers’ groups.
 Proposed amendments are also shared through the ILO Events App with all participants.
-The distribution of amendments is done as soon their translations are ready, but preferably not during a sitting in order to avoid distracting members from the ongoing discussion.
+The distribution of amendments is done as soon their translations are ready, generally before or at the end of the sittings in order to avoid distracting members from the ongoing discussion.